Conservation laws in classical Poisson field theories: Classical Poisson field theories

-In this section, we discuss the cases of the scalar and fermions fields governed by the Poisson gauge symmetry (\ref{adjoint}).
-In general, matter fields have the action whose lagrangian density depends on the fields, and on space-time derivatives of the fields.
-Thus, we propose the action for a complex matter field $\Phi(x)$ as
+In this section, we discuss the model for scalar and fermionic fields governed by the Poisson gauge symmetry (\ref{adjoint}).
+In general, matter fields have an action whose Lagrangian density depends on the fields, and also on their spacetime derivatives.
+For the Lie-Poisson formalism shown in Section $2$, the Lagrangian for matter fields does not possess translational invariance.